 2 The dizziness, motion sickness, tiredness is something you get used to and with time it will pass.
 He has seen crew come and start working for the ship and be quite green for a few days but by the end of the week they are carrying trays of glasses on one hand and are used to it.

-3 I asked him about the trick of putting an ear plug in one ear.
-He hadn’t heard of that, but as several people had commented on my Facebook wall saying it worked then it’s well worth trying.
+3 I asked him about the trick of putting an ear plug in one ear to stop seasickness.
+He hadn’t heard of that, but as several people had commented on my Facebook page saying it worked then it’s well worth trying.
 Also it makes a bit of sense as the balance/dizzy thing comes from the inner ear.

 4 This might shock you: he believes patches and wrist bracelets are simply placebos.
 But as we discussed, because so much of motion sickness is controlled by the mind (I know this for a fact because I once closed my eyes on a horrendously bouncy hovercraft between Dover and Calais and pretended I was on the London tube.
 It worked and my sweaty mo dried up and I averted being sick) so if you get some relief from wearing them, then they work.